 These spiders are so tiny that they're almost invisible, but you’ll know if they’re there by the tell-tale webs between the leaves of the plants.
 Being sapsuckers, they cause mottling on leaves and bad infestations can kill plants.

 They tend to be more of a problem in greenhouses than in the garden, but they will move out in warm dry conditions.
-Don't let your greenhouse get too dry as these mites thrive in drier conditions.
+Keeping plants well watered will help to deter spider mites.

 Look out for the mottling on leaves when choosing new plants to avoid inadvertently introducing the mites.
-If you do find an infestation, separate out plants that have been impacted so that they don’t infect the healthy ones.
+And if you do find an infestation, separate out plants that have been impacted so that they don’t infect the healthy ones.

 How to control garden pests

-For use against slugs, snails, caterpillars and adult vine weevils
+For use against slugs, snails, caterpillars & adult vine weevils

-Larger pests can be picked off of your plants and disposed of.
+Larger pests can be picked from your plants by hand and disposed of.
 This is best done at night when they are most active – so use a torch to spot them.
 Or, if working during the day, look for them in moist, shady spots, such as the bottom of walls.
 Many will be too small to see easily so you may need to use other methods as well.
 We advise wearing garden gloves when handling any garden pests.

-For use against aphids, whitefly, wasps, slugs and snails
+For use against aphids, whitefly, wasps, slugs & snails

-- Attract slugs and snails with either an upturned grapefruit skin or a beer trap (a container with some beer inside) sunk into the ground).
-Dispose of them when full, and if a hungry hedgehog eats the slugs in the trap, they won’t be harmed.
+- Attract slugs and snails with either an upturned grapefruit skin or a beer trap (a container with some beer inside sunk into the ground).
+Dispose of them when full, and if a hungry hedgehog eats the slugs in the trap, the hedgehog won’t be harmed.